hblaDCOM/sql-server-table-assistant/README.md

 2. **Simpler Permissions**: Users need minimal permissions (just for the specific table)
 3. **Focused Experience**: The assistant is specialized for working with just one table
 4. **Reduced Risk**: Prevents accidental access to sensitive data in other tables

+## Token Optimization

+This application implements several strategies to minimize token usage and prevent rate limiting:

+1. **Smart Schema Summarization**: Instead of sending the entire table schema to the model, a concise summary is created
+2. **Response Caching**: Similar queries and explanations are cached to avoid redundant API calls
+3. **Minimal Prompt Design**: System prompts and user instructions are optimized for brevity
+4. **Conversation Management**: Only recent and relevant messages are included in the context
+5. **Dedicated System Prompts**: Different prompts for different tasks (schema, query generation, explanations)
+6. **Selective Result Transmission**: Large result sets are trimmed before being sent to the model
+7. **Token Parameter Tuning**: Request parameters like max_tokens are set conservatively

+These optimizations allow the application to function smoothly even with large tables and complex queries, while staying within API rate limits.

 ## Prerequisites
 Before you get started, make sure you have the following: